Efficient Transductive Online Learning via Randomized Rounding: Introduction

-As a different application, we consider the relationship between batch learning and transductive online learning.
-This relationship was analyzed in ~\cite{KakadeKalai05}, in the context of binary prediction with respect to classes of bounded VC dimension.
+As a different application, we consider general reductions between batch learning and transductive online learning.
+The relationship between these two settings was analyzed in \cite{KakadeKalai05}, in the context of binary prediction with respect to classes of bounded VC dimension.
 Their main result was that efficient learning in a statistical setting implies efficient learning in the transductive online setting, but at an inferior rate of $T^{3/4}$ (where $T$ is the number of rounds).
 The main open question posed by that paper is whether a better rate can be obtained.
 Using the $R^2$ Forecaster, we improve on those results, and provide an efficient algorithm with the optimal $\sqrt{T}$ rate, for a wide class of losses.
 This shows that efficient batch learning not only implies efficient transductive online learning (the main thesis of \cite{KakadeKalai05}), but also that the same rates can be obtained, and for possibly non-binary prediction problems as well.

 We emphasize that the $R^2$ Forecaster requires computing many empirical risk minimizers (ERM's) at each round, which might be prohibitive in practice.
-Thus, while it does run in polynomial time whenever an ERM can be efficiently computed, we make no claim that it is a ``fully practical'' algorithm.
+Thus, while it does run in polynomial time whenever an ERM can be efficiently computed, we make no claim that it is a practical algorithm.
 Nevertheless, it seems to be a useful tool in showing that \emph{efficient} online learnability is possible in various settings, often working in cases where more standard techniques appear to fail.
 Moreover, we hope the techniques we employ might prove useful in deriving practical online algorithms in other contexts.